FAQ’sCan the MTAI train me to be a music-thanatologist?

 How do I apply for membership in the Music-Thanatology Association International (MTAI)?

 Three options are available.
-One may apply as a Professional music-thanatologist, demonstrating completion of a recognized training program and competence according to MTAI standards.
+One may apply as a Full music-thanatologist, for those that have been certified by our association, having met and demonstrated all of the posted Standards and Competencies.
 MTAI also offers a Friend membership, which is primarily a support level.
-Finally, the Student level of membership requires current enrollment in a music-thanatology training program.
+Finally, the Associate level of membership for those that are pursuing, or have completed training in the field.

 To find out more regarding the levels of the membership in MTAI, including all criteria, benefits, obligations, and limitations, please submit an inquiry through the Contact link.